United Kingdom–Zimbabwe relations: 1980 to 1997

-In 1991 Zimbabwe hosted the 1991 Commonwealth Heads of Government Meeting where the commonwealth issued the Harare Declaration.
+In 1991, Zimbabwe hosted the 1991 Commonwealth Heads of Government Meeting where the Commonwealth issued the Harare Declaration.
 Diana, Princess of Wales visited Mr Mugabe in Harare in 1993.
-Mugabe was knighted by Queen Elizabeth II in 1994.
+Mugabe was knighted by Queen Elizabeth II in 1994 with an honorary knighthood (later revoked).
 The England cricket team played Zimbabwe in Harare in 1996 in a match attended by Mugabe.

 1997 to 2017

 In 1997, the new British government led by Tony Blair withdrew British funding for land reform in Zimbabwe.
 The previous prime ministers of Margaret Thatcher and John Major had both supported helping Zimbabwe financially to redress colonial era imbalances in landownership, however the government of Tony Blair disagreed with this approach and withdrew the funding.
 Then, after the 2000 Zimbabwean parliamentary election was marred with extreme amounts of state sanctioned violence and political oppression, the government of Tony Blair openly criticized human rights abuses being committed by Mugabe's government.
 After this Mugabe engaged in his controversial land-reform program, in which the predominantly white farm owners were forced off their lands along with their workers, who were typically of regional descent.
 This was often done violently and without compensation.
 In this first wave of farm invasions, a total of 110,000 square kilometres of land had been seized.
 Several million black farm workers were excluded from the redistribution, leaving them without employment.
 According to Human Rights Watch, by 2002 the War Veterans Association had "killed white farm owners in the course of occupying commercial farms" on at least seven occasions, in addition to "several tens of [black] farm workers".
 This increased criticism from Tony Blair's government.
 In response Mugabe said "Blair, keep your England and let me keep my Zimbabwe!" at a summit in Johannesburg.
 Mugabe also told a crowd at his 90th birthday "The British, we don't hate you, we only love our country better."

 However, at the Commonwealth Heads of Government Meeting 2002, Zimbabwe was formally suspended from the Commonwealth.
 Later in 2003, Zimbabwe formally withdrew from the Commonwealth.